southf09/tv-show-search/README.md

 Recently Added:
 -Frost effect for the container background
 -Image scaling on hover effect
+-CSS Styling & Fonts --- individual cards, hover effects, transition

 To add:
--CSS Styling & Fonts --- individual cards, hover effects, transition -Carousel?
+-What streaming services are these shows available on?
+-Carousel?
 -Mobile functionality
 -Add data in addition to images, such as rating, year, etc.